hasura/learn-graphql/tutorials/mobile/flutter-graphql/tutorial-site/content/queries.md

 metaDescription: "Integrate GraphQL Queries in Flutter app to fetch personal todo data and handle loading or error state."
 ---

-Let's integrate a GraphQL query to show the user their personal task list.
+Let's integrate a [GraphQL Query](https://hasura.io/learn/graphql/intro-graphql/graphql-queries/) to show the user their personal task list.
 We will learn the following concepts:

 - Setting up a GraphQL client using the package graphql_flutter